 - A CT scan may not show all of the medical problems in your pelvis or abdomen.
-The contrast used in a CT scan may cause itching, a rash, or a headache.
-You may feel nauseous (sick to your stomach) or vomit (throw up).
-If you have diabetes, your risk of having kidney damage will increase if contrast is used.
-If you are female and pregnant, a CT scan may cause problems with your unborn baby.
-You may have an allergy to the contrast, which may cause trouble breathing.
-X-rays from the CT scan may damage organs in your body and may increase your risk of cancer.
-You may die from some of these problems.
+The contrast used in a CT scan may cause a rash, itching, or trouble breathing.
+If you have diabetes, your risk for kidney damage may increase if contrast dye is used.
+If you are pregnant, a CT scan may be harmful to your unborn baby.
+The radiation from a CT scan may damage organs in your body, or increase your risk for cancer.
+These conditions may become life-threatening.

 WHILE YOU ARE HERE:

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.